wingo/stringrefs/README.md

 then forward any indexed codepoint access to that `stringref`.

 PyPy would instead use `stringref` directly to implement its strings.
-The PyPy maintainer notes that most strings in Python aren't accessd using indexed accessors, so probably PyPy would only obtain a view as needed.
+The PyPy maintainer notes that most strings in Python aren't accessed using indexed accessors, so probably PyPy would only obtain a view as needed.